 The Susquehanna River meanders 444 miles from its origin at Otsego Lake near Cooperstown, NY until it empties into the Chesapeake Bay at Havre de Grace, Md.
-The Susquehanna River Trail covers the middle stretch of the river - 55 miles from Sunbury downstream to Harrisburg.
+The Middle Susquehanna River Trail covers 54 miles of the river from Sunbury downstream to Harrisburg.

 Along this route, boaters, canoeists and kayakers can explore the great river and its diverse scenery and habitats.
 River otters, beavers and other mammals are sometimes seen from the river.
 In May, many birds dot the landscape as spring migration is at its peak throughout the trail.
 Birds of prey - such as hawks, eagles, osprey, vultures, and owls - show up along the ridges and throughout the river valley much of the year.

 Canoeing, kayaking, boating, camping and other river-related outdoor activities have inherent risks.
 The river environment (moving water, cold water, deep water, tricky currents, rocks, poison ivy, ticks, etc.), weather extremes (cold, heat, electrical storms, wind, etc.), and man –made structures (esp. dams) pose potential hazards.
 The river trail user should familiarize themselves with these hazards and have or obtain adequate skills to safely experience the river environment.
 Your safety is your responsibility!

 Remember: safe use of rivers and any designated trails, at any time, is your responsibility!
 Trail maps are for informational and interpretive purposes only and are not meant for navigational purposes, nor do they take into account level of skills or ability required to navigate such trails.
 The Chesapeake Conservancy, National Park Service, and/or the individual trail associations assume no responsibility or liability for any injury or loss resulting directly or indirectly from the use of trails, maps or other printed or web-based materials.